 The next week I provided both girls with binders filled with the spending and savings sheets above.
 They both began writing down their savings goals and keeping track of what they’ve spent their money on.

 And it’s paid off.

 Over the past six months, there’s been a change.

 Now when we go into a store my daughter doesn’t search the store for something to buy because she knows she has a larger goal she’s saving for.

 The practice of managing her own money has also made her more aware of costs and the value of items for sale.
-For example, she now asks how much a dish at a restaurant costs and will look for something else if she discovers it’s too expensive.
+For example, she now asks how much a dish at a restaurant costs and will look for something else if she feels it’s too expensive.

 This is all to say that teaching kids how to manage their money isn’t easy and there will likely be more bumps along the way as we continue this journey.
 But knowing that my girls are beginning to get “it” – to understand the difference between needs and wants, that it’s worth it to delay gratification for a larger goal, and that money really doesn’t grow on trees – makes the process worth it.